laurlen2112/credit_risk_analysis/README.md

 * Balanced Ranodm Forest Classifier:
 ![Balanced Forrest](https://github.com/laurlen2112/credit_risk_analysis/blob/main/resources/del%203%20bal%20forest%20all.png)

-Random Forest classifiers select samples from the trainng dataset and fit each sample to a decision tree.
+* Random Forest classifiers select samples from the trainng dataset and fit each sample to a decision tree.
 The Balanced Random Forest randomly undersamples the marjority data class in an effort to reach the bootstrap sample.

 * Easy Ensemble Classifier
 ![easy classifier](https://github.com/laurlen2112/credit_risk_analysis/blob/main/resources/del%203%20class%20bal%20accruacy%20all.png)

-To create balanced samples of the data the Easy Ensemble Classifier uses a subdivision of the majority data and selects all of the minority class.
+* To create balanced samples of the data the Easy Ensemble Classifier uses a subdivision of the majority data and selects all of the minority class.

+## Summary: